Haines City High School: International Baccalaureate East

-In the 2007-2008 school year, an International Baccalaureate Diploma Program was approved by the IBO.
-To enter the program, students from the east side of Polk County are required to take a qualification test in eighth grade, and about 150 students are accepted every year into the 9th grade of the program.
-A new grade was added to the school every year from 2006 through 2009, starting with 9th and adding the subsequent grade each year until all grades 9-12 became offered, which became reality starting with the 2009-10 school year.
-The first graduating class was thus the class of 2010, and seven graduating classes have now completed the IB program at Haines City, with its eighth preparing to graduate in 2017.
+In the 2008 school year, an International Baccalaureate Diploma Program was approved.
+To enter the program, students are required to take a qualification test in eighth grade.
+Around 150 ninth grade students are accepted every year into the program.
 The IB program does not technically begin until the students' junior year; the school offers a Pre-IB program for freshman and sophomore students to prepare them for the rigors of the latter two years.
-The assistant principal and IB coordinator is Crystal Young.
 Haines City IB also goes by International Baccalaureate East, distinguishing itself from its intracounty IB rival at Bartow High School.